suerion/AutomatedWorkcarts/README.md

 4. Find a workcart spawn location where you would like workcarts to automatically receive conductors.
 5. Aim at the track and run the command `aw.addtrigger Start Fwd Hi`.
 Any workcart that spawns on this trigger will automatically receive a conductor, and start driving forward at max speed.
 6. Find a portion of track where you want automated workarts to stop briefly.
-7. Aim at the track and run the command `aw.addtrigger Zero 30`.
-Any workcart that passes through this trigger will shut off its engine for 30 seconds, before changing to the `DepartureSpeed` from the plugin configuration.
-You may want to move this trigger back, considering that the workcart may cover a significant distance while rolling to a stop.
+7. Aim at the track and run the command `aw.addtrigger Brake Zero 30`.
+Any workcart that passes through this trigger will brake until stopping, wait for 30 seconds, then start moving at `DepartureSpeed` in the plugin configuration.
-8. To make the workcart slow down more quickly, aim at a point farther back on the track (somewhere before the workcart would reach the `Zero` trigger) and run the command `aw.addtrigger Invert Lo`.
-This trigger will cause the workcart to reverse its speed (brake) until it reaches the `Zero` trigger.
-Be careful where you place this, or the workcart may come to a stop and start going backward before reaching the next trigger.
-One reason for using the `Invert` direction instead of `Rev` is, just in case the workcart does go backward, when it reaches the original `Invert` trigger, it will start moving forward again.
-9. Keep adding/editing triggers and spawning workcarts to refine the routes.
+8. Keep adding/editing triggers and spawning workcarts to refine the routes.

 ## Permission